tehreemhassan1/Digital_Artefact_PetPal/README.md

 o Testing
 o Objects

-Project
+Project:
 Pet Pal Game
 Pet simulator game where user get to choose a pet to look after by playing, feeding and resting with the pet.
-User has to balance happiness, hunger and health levels If any level falls to 0 the pet will die and game will be over
+User has to balance happiness, hunger and health levels If any level falls to 0 the pet will die and game will be over but if user can keep pet "alive" for 3 minutes they win